dougeby/IntuneDocs/intune/apps-win32-app-management.md

 ### Troubleshooting areas to consider
 - Check targeting to make sure agent is installed on the device - Win32 app targeted to a group or PowerShell Script targeted to a group will create agent install policy for security group.
 - Check OS Version – Windows 10 1607 and above.
-- Is AAD user logged on to the client machine?
 - Check Windows 10 SKU - Windows 10 S, or Windows versions running with S-mode enabled, do not support MSI installation.

 ## Next steps